logo

 3. Carl von Linne IQ

 Carl Linnaeus, also known as Carl von Linné following his ennoblement, was a Swedish botanist, zoologist, taxonomist, and physician who helped to establish binomial nomenclature, the present way of identifying species.
 He is often regarded as the "Father of Modern Taxonomy."
-Many of his publications were in Latin, and his name is spelled Carolus Linnaeus (from 1761 Carolus a Linné) in Latin.
+Many of his publications were in Latin.

 Carl von Linne IQ 167